New · first edition 2026Legal PhD Programme · FLA UW

 Outcome

-Confirmation of qualifications at PQF 8, a mature dissertation concept, a network of academic contacts and a tangible pathway of further development within the FLA UW community.
+Attainment of qualifications at PQF 8, a mature dissertation concept, a network of academic contacts and a tangible pathway of further development within the FLA UW community.

 A space for research development